littlerocker77/ITC350-Database-Project/README.md

 ## Running the project locally

 1. Clone the repository
+2. Go into the project folder by running `cd project`
-2. Run `npm install` to install the dependencies
+3. Run `npm install` to install the dependencies
-3. Run `npm run dev` to start the development server
+4. Run `npm run dev` to start the development server